Dr. Bailys research has focused primarily on the effects nonformal education has had on women and the communities in which they live.

 Teaching Culturally, Linguistically Diverse & Exceptional Learners

-Supriya Baily is an Associate Professor at George Mason University teaching international and comparative education and qualitative research methods.
+Supriya Baily is a Professor at George Mason University teaching international and comparative education and qualitative research methods.
 She is also the Associate Director for the Center for International Education.
 Her research interests focus on gender, education and empowerment as well as higher education in India.
 She is the co-editor of two books, Internationalizing Teacher Education in the US (2012) Educating Adolescent Girls Around the Globe: Challenges and Opportunities (2015) and numerous journal articles and book chapters.

 Dr. Baily has spent over twenty years working with marginalized communities to better understand the processes of agency and voice that promote grassroots transformation both in the United States and abroad.
 She has lived and worked in India where she was the founder and president of CRISIS — a youth mentoring movement pairing college students with children living in orphanages.
 She went on to teach in the critically acclaimed Newspaper in Education Program at The Times of India in Bangalore.
 She has worked with microcredit, women and youth development organizations in the U.S. where she has been written grants, organized programs and traveled to develop greater revenue streams for the organizations.